vim/vim/READMEdir/README_dos.txt

    to another location.
 That is where they will stay, the install program won't move or copy the runtime files.

-   Only for the 32 bit DOS version on MS-DOS without DPMI support (trying to run install.exe will produce an error message): Unpack the CSDPMI4B.ZIP archive and follow the instructions in the documentation.

 3. Change to the new directory: cd vim\vim82
    Run the "install.exe" program.
 It will ask you a number of questions about